 2. TRICHOGRAMMA WASPS

-These tiny wasps have a long history of use in natural pest control because they attack the eggs of many damaging bugs, armyworm eggs included.
-Trichogramma wasps can be found at many local garden supply shops and countless online retailers.
+These tiny wasps have a long history of use in natural pest control because they attack the eggs of many damaging bugs, including armyworms.
 This approach works best in the early stages of an armyworm issue, as this method will address armyworm eggs only, not recently hatched or mature caterpillars.
-Green lacewings, minute pirate bugs, ladybugs and other beneficial egg-feeding insects are also effective
+Green lacewings, minute pirate bugs, and ladybugs are also effective.
+You can pick up Trichogramma wasps at your local garden supply shop or simply order them online.

 3. INVITE BIRDS TO YOUR YARD